 - Physical instability and insecurity: With the loss of a family member, physical stability can be threatened in several ways.
 A few examples include loss of financial security, a change in housing, a new school, or fear of being orphaned.

 - Tip: Discuss the family’s status, decisions, and plans for the future with adolescents.
 Tell them the truth and give them choices, this will help them regain a sense of control.
 Some changes cannot be prevented, so hold a family conference to discuss concerns and decide how tough situations can be made easier.

-- Emotional instability of adults: Following a death teens may witness the adults in charge really struggle.
+- Adult emotional instability: Following death, teens may witness the adults in charge really struggle.
 Grieving parents and caregivers may present as extremely emotional, unable to care for the child’s needs, or unable to fill parental roles (perhaps their own or perhaps those of a deceased parent).

 - Tip: It’s okay to grieve and show emotion in front of an adolescent, this normalizes feelings and sets a good example for expressing oneself.
 But be self-aware, if your emotion is extreme it could cause anxiety for the adolescent and/or put them in the position of having to support you.
 If you feel yourself losing control, it’s time to look at your own coping.